LegendArenaMC/LegendLibs/README.md

 # LegendLibs

-This is just an empty hull of a plugin that only contains libraries to show into the main plugin.
+This is just an empty hull of a plugin that only contains libraries to shadow into the main plugin jar.

 In no way should this be attempted to be used as a plugin.